 - Due to its role in the settlement hierarchy and mix of employment and service opportunities, Stourport-on-Severn is expected to make an important contribution to meeting the District's requirements for new homes.
-The focus will be on existing brownfield sites within the town supplemented by some greenfield release. - Developments which will increase the variety and mix of the tourism offer in the town will be encouraged and facilities which focus on heritage tourism, particularly capitalising on the historic canal basins, will be especially promoted. - Development within the three Conservation Areas should preserve or enhance those areas. - The proposed allocations for Stourport-on-Severn are detailed at Policy 33.
+The focus will be on existing brownfield sites within the urban area and sustainable, suitable greenfield sites such as the site at Pearl Lane (AKR/14). - Developments which will increase the variety and mix of the tourism offer in the town will be encouraged and facilities which focus on heritage tourism, particularly capitalising on the historic canal basins, will be especially promoted. - Development within the three Conservation Areas should preserve or enhance those areas. - The proposed allocations for Stourport-on-Severn are detailed at Policy 33.